mfeurer/ASKL2.0_experiments/readme.md

 currently under submission - arXiv to appear

-**This repository is provided as-is and we do not plan to provide maintenance.
+**This repository is provided as-is and we do not provide any maintenance.
 Necessary scripts will be ported to the main Auto-sklearn repository.**

 ## Code organization